rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Model inference
 ^^^^^^^^^^^^^^^

-We have data for new users, who is not passed or lost already.
+We have data for new users, who are not passed or lost already.

-Let us load it to pandas
+Lets load it into pandas DataFrame

 .. code:: python